-The Division of Child Protection, also known as the Center for Families, within our Department of Pediatrics, is focused on the problem of child abuse and neglect.
-We have activities in four areas: clinical, research, teaching, and advocacy.
+The Division of Child Protection, also known as the Center for Families, is focused on the problem of child abuse and neglect.

-The Safe Environment for Every Kid (SEEK) project involves testing a model of enhanced pediatric primary care focused on identifying and addressing major psychosocial problems (depression, substance abuse, intimate partner violence) families may be facing.
-SEEK aims to strengthen families, support parents and, thereby, improve children's health, development and safety while preventing child abuse and neglect.
-Results thus far have been most encouraging.
+The Safe Environment for Every Kid (SEEK) project focuses on identifying and addressing major psychosocial problems (depression, substance abuse, intimate partner violence) that families may be facing.

-Our Care Clinic, funded by the Maryland Department of Human Resources and the United Way provides treatment to abused and neglected children and their families free of charge.
-The Clinic also serves as a training site for mental health and medical clinicians.
+Our Care Clinic, funded by the Maryland Department of Human Resources and the United Way, provides treatment to abused and neglected children and their families free of charge.

-The Maryland Child Abuse Medical Providers (CHAMP) program, funded by the Maryland Department of Health and Mental Hygiene, is developing a statewide network of physicians and nurses, expert in the area of child maltreatment.
-CHAMP aims to ensure that all children in Maryland suspected of having been abused or neglected receive optimal medical assessment and care.
+The Maryland Child Abuse Medical Providers (CHAMP) program, funded by the Maryland Department of Health and Mental Hygiene, is developing a statewide network of doctors and nurses, expert in the area of child maltreatment.

 Our Child Advocacy Centers coordinate the evaluation of children suspected of having been sexually abused.

-The Pediatric Emergency Department (PED) specializes in the evaluation and management of children and young adolescents who are suspected of having been sexually abused or assaulted.
+The Pediatric Emergency Department (PED) specializes in the evaluation and management of children and young adults who are suspected of having been sexually abused or assaulted.

 The Prevention of Child Maltreatment.
-This is the SEEK project funded by the US DHHS, Administration for Children and Families, the CDC and the Doris Duke Foundation.
-It is a clinical research project, described above.
+Funded by the US DHHS, Administration for Children and Families, the CDC and the Doris Duke Foundation.

 Understanding the Antecedents and Outcomes of Child Maltreatment.
-This project, LONGitudinal Studies on Child Abuse and Neglect (LONGSCAN), has been funded by the US DHHS, Administration for Children and Families, for almost 20 years.
-We collaborate with researchers in four other states.
-The study has yielded a wealth of information, building upon the knowledge base on child maltreatment.
+This project, LONGitudinal Studies on Child Abuse and Neglect (LONGSCAN), is funded by the US DHHS, Administration for Children and Families.

 Epidemiology of Abusive Abdominal Trauma in Young Children.
-This research project uses a national hospital discharge database to identify the frequency, risk factors, and outcomes for children hospitalized with abusive abdominal trauma.
-This research is supported by the National Institute on Child Health and Development of the NIH.
+Identifies the frequency, risk factors, and outcomes for children hospitalized with abusive abdominal trauma.
+(Supported by the National Institute on Child Health and Development of the NIH).

 Epidemiology of Occult (Masked) Abdominal Trauma in Physically Abused Children.
-Children who are physically abused may have injuries that are clearly identified via history and physical exam.
-They may also have other injuries that don't show clear signs or symptoms, including injury to the abdominal organs.
 This research project will examine the frequency of and risk factors for occult abdominal trauma in children who come to the hospital with other child abuse-related injuries.
-This research is supported by the National Institute on Child Health and Development of the NIH.
+(Supported by the National Institute on Child Health and Development of the NIH.

 Our faculty and staff are active in advocating for improved laws, policies and programs concerning child maltreatment at the local, state, and national levels.